-Lightly sweet, these light and fluffy pumpkin rolls are a beautiful and delicious addition to your Thanksgiving table or next to your Fall soup.
+Lightly sweet, these light and fluffy pumpkin dinner rolls are a beautiful and delicious addition to your Thanksgiving table or to serve with your favourite Fall soups.

 One of my favourite parts of the Thanksgiving dinner is always the dinner rolls.
-A special dinner demands a special roll and this year, I’m all about these delicious Honey Pumpkin Rolls.
-They are perfect for Thanksgiving, as they make a large batch (24 rolls!) and the colour is so festive for the occasion.
+These pretty and delicious pumpkin dinner rolls are perfect for Thanksgiving, as they make a large batch (24 rolls!) and the colour is so festive for the occasion.

 The pumpkin in these rolls lends more in the way of colour, than in flavour, but it’s still a nice background flavour note.
 Enjoy these rolls warm with spread of salted butter and it’s a little bit of dinner roll heaven!